-2. The budget planning process and timetable for 2017/18 was outlined to members in an information report in April 2016.
-At an all member budget workshop on 9 June 2016 members were informed of an estimated budget shortfall of around £27m over the next three years of which £7.8m related to the 2017/18 financial year.
-It was later proposed that no general inflation would be allocated to services thus reducing the shortfall to £5m.
+2. The budget planning process and timetable for 2019/20 was outlined to members in an information report in April 2018.
+At an all member budget workshop on 23 April 2018 members were informed of an estimated budget shortfall of around £11.7m over the next two years of which £3.9m related to the 2019/20 financial year (after savings of £4.6m identified as part of the 2018/19 budget process).

-3. Savings proposals were formulated before the summer and a thorough public consultation was undertaken in the autumn.
-Various processes were used in the consultation including meetings with various groups, an online survey, using social media and a face to face presence in the Monday market.
-The results of over 1,000 people’s views that were gathered as part of this Difficult Decisions discussion were considered by Members before Christmas.
-There was general support from the public for all of the savings proposals outlined.
+3. Additional savings proposals for the 2019/20 financial year were formulated during the summer and a public consultation was undertaken in the autumn.
+Various processes were used in the consultation including an online survey, using social media and a face to face presence at a market stall event.
+The results of 3,350 people’s views that were gathered as part of this Difficult Decisions discussion were considered by Members before Christmas.

 - Known unavoidable commitments